Nouvelle-Calédonie La Première: History

 Following the breakup of the O.R.T.F.
 On December 31, 1974, the regional television stations of French overseas territories were integrated into the new national program company France Régions 3 (FR3), the new French regional channel, within the FR3 DOM-TOM delegation.
 The channel became FR3-Nouvelle-Calédonie on January 6, 1975, and, like each metropolitan regional station, produces and broadcasts a regional television news program, but is also responsible for ensuring territorial continuity in terms of audiovisual media by broadcasting programs from the channels metropolitan television stations and switches to color.
 In 1978 the channel broadcast for the first time by satellite and live the Football World Cup taking place in Argentina.
 Television advertising was authorized in 1975.
+At the end of the year, FR3 was studying plans to implement television to the Loyalty Islands.

 In 1983, the channel took the name RFO Nouvelle-Calédonie following the creation of the national program company RFO (Société de Radiodiffusion et de Télévision Française pour l'Outre-mer) by transfer of the activities of FR3 for overseas.
 Its missions remain unchanged but it is also asked to produce programs.
 Over the next fourteen years, RFO Nouvelle-Calédonie will gradually acquire quality technical equipment in order to produce and broadcast more and more regional programs.
 Decentralized branches are created in Koné and Lifou for this purpose.
 When a second television channel, RFO 2, was launched in April 1988, it was renamed RFO 1.

 On February 1, 1999, RFO Nouvelle-Calédonie became Télé Nouvelle-Calédonie (also referred to by the acronym TNC), following the transformation of RFO into Réseau France Outre-mer.

 Since July 9, 2004, Télé Nouvelle-Calédonie has belonged to France Télévisions SA, a single national company into which RFO has become a subsidiary of the single company France Télévisions SA.

 The audiovisual reform law no. 2004-669 of July 9, 2004 integrates the program company Réseau France Outre-mer into the public audiovisual group France Télévisions on which Télé Nouvelle-Calédonie has since depended.
 Its president, Rémy Pflimlin, announces the change of name from Réseau France Outre-mer to Réseau Outre-Mer 1re to adapt to the launch of DTT in the French overseas regions.
 All of the network's television channels changed their name on November 30, 2010, when TNT started and Télé Nouvelle-Calédonie thus became Nouvelle-Calédonie 1re.
 The name change refers to the leading position of this channel in its broadcast territory as well as its first place on the remote control and its numbering in line with the other channels of the France Télévisions group.

 From 2013, the channel is commonly called NC1ère which becomes the official name of the Caledonian channel.
+It was made available on digital terrestrial television in Vanuatu in August 2016, when the Vanuatu Broadcasting and Television Corporation initiated its own platform.
 On January 1, 2018, following a lawsuit with the cable channel Paris Première, NC1ère became Nouvelle-Calédonie La 1ère (or NC La 1ère for short).